-4. Subsection (b)(1) sets the amount of the bond at \$50,000, but gives the administrator the power to adjust the amount, either higher or lower than \$50,000, for a particular provider.
-A provider operating on a national basis must comply with the bond requirement of each state in which it operates.
-This may be burdensome, but it does not by itself justify a reduction in the amount of the bond required under this Act.
-Rather, the primary criterion should be the level of risk of injury associated with the provider.
-If the provider's history of operations leads the administrator to conclude that the risk of injury is sufficiently low, a reduction from \$50,000 would be appropriate.
-By the same token, a provider's history of operations may lead the administrator to conclude that an increase is appropriate.

-5. Subsection (b)(3) requires that payment of the bond be conditioned upon noncompliance with the Act.
-Bonds often are written in the form of penal bonds: the surety agrees to pay unless the principal obligor performs its obligations, performs a contract, enters a contract, etc. A bond in this form satisfies the requirement of this section because, although the formal condition may be compliance with the Act, in fact the sum is paid only if the provider fails to comply.

-Nothing is payable until the administrator or an individual obtains a judicial determination that the provider has failed to comply (or the administrator assesses costs under section 32(b)(1).
+- 1 risk of injury associated with the provider.
+If the provider's history of operations leads the 2 administrator to conclude that the risk of injury is sufficiently low, a reduction from \$50,000 3 would be appropriate.
+By the same token, a provider's history of operations may lead the 4 administrator to conclude that an increase is appropriate.
+5 6 5.
+Subsection (b)(3) requires that payment of the bond be conditioned upon 7 noncompliance with the Act.
+Bonds often are written in the form of penal bonds: the surety 8 agrees to pay unless the principal obligor performs its obligations, performs a contract, enters a 9 contract, etc. A bond in this form satisfies the requirement of this section because, although the 10 formal condition may be compliance with the Act, in fact the sum is paid only if the provider 11 fails to comply.
+12 13 Nothing is payable until the administrator or an individual obtains a judicial 14 determination that the provider has failed to comply (or the administrator assesses costs under 15 section 32(b)(1).
 In a typical case the surety would be joined as a party defendant.

-6. Section 32(b)(1) empowers the administrator to charge a provider for the costs of an investigation of the provider.
-Section 33 empowers the administrator to seek restitution for injured individuals and recover its costs of an enforcement action.
-Under subsection (d) the bond or other security required by this section is a source for payment of this restitution.
-Section 35 authorizes private rights of action.
-The bond or other security is a source of payment of actual damages, damages for overcharges, the \$5,000 minimum damages, and costs and attorney's fees.
-It is not available to satisfy civil penalties under section 33 or punitive damages under section 35.

-7. Section 35(g) requires the administrator to assist an individual in enforcing a judgment against the bond.
-Subsection (e) of this section sets out the priority of claims against the bond, but it does not necessarily set out a temporal order of payment.
-Hence, if it is clear that the bond is sufficient in amount to satisfy the claims in paragraphs (1) and (2), the administrator should distribute bond proceeds to individuals with final judgments even though the claim of the administrator under paragraph (1) is not yet final.
-To facilitate administration of this claims process, the administrator may set a deadline for individuals to submit the claims described in paragraph (3).

-8. Subsection (e) creates an administrative procedure for the payment of claims, but it does not require use of that procedure.
+16 17 6.
+Section 32(b)(1) empowers the administrator to charge a provider for the costs of an 18 investigation of the provider.
+Section 33 empowers the administrator to seek restitution for 19 injured individuals and recover its costs of an enforcement action.
+Under subsection (d) the bond 20 or other security required by this section is a source for payment of this restitution.
+Section 35 21 authorizes private rights of action.
+The bond or other security is a source of payment of actual 22 damages, damages for overcharges, the \$5,000 minimum damages, and costs and attorney's fees.
+23 It is not available to satisfy civil penalties under section 33 or punitive damages under section 35.
+24 25 7.
+Section 35(g) requires the administrator to assist an individual in enforcing a judgment against the bond.
+Subsection (e) of this section sets out the priority of claims against the bond, 26 27 but it does not necessarily set out a temporal order of payment.
+Hence, if it is clear that the bond 28 is sufficient in amount to satisfy the claims in paragraphs (1) and (2), the administrator should 29 distribute bond proceeds to individuals with final judgments even though the claim of the 30 administrator under paragraph (1) is not yet final.
+To facilitate administration of this claims 31 process, the administrator may set a deadline for individuals to submit the claims described in 32 paragraph (3).
+33 34 8.
+Subsection (e) creates an administrative procedure for the payment of claims, but it 35 does not require use of that procedure.
 A surety may file an interpleader action for distribution of the proceeds.
-This subsection suggests the order in which a court should distribute the proceeds of the bond or other security.

-SECTION 14.
-BOND REQUIRED: SUBSTITUTE.

-38 (a) Instead of the surety bond required by Section 13, a provider may deliver to the 39 administrator, in the amount required by Section 13(b), and, except as otherwise provided in 40 paragraph (2)(A), payable or available to this state and to individuals who reside in this state when they agree to receive debt-management services from the provider, as their interests may
+This subsection suggests the order in which a court should distribute the proceeds 36 37 of the bond or other security.
+38 - 39 SECTION 14.
+BOND REQUIRED: SUBSTITUTE. - 40 (a) Instead of the surety bond required by Section 13, a provider may deliver to the - 41 administrator, in the amount required by Section 13(b), and, except as otherwise provided in - 42 paragraph (2)(A), payable or available to this state and to individuals who reside in this state